wp-plugins/delete-me/readme.txt

 = When using Multisite is a user deleted from the Network or only the Site deletion originated from? =

 If the user is registered to more than one Site on the Network they're only deleted from the single Site, their user remains on the Network registered to any of their remaining Sites.
-However, if the option "Delete From Network" is checked and they belong to only one Site then their user will be deleted from the Network because they no longer belong to any Network Site.
+However, if the option "Delete From Network" is checked and they belong to only one Site then their user will be deleted from the Network because they no longer belong to any Network Sites.

 = Is it possible for a user to delete anyone but themselves? =